flagshipcompany/best-practices/javascript.md

 ## AngularJS Best Practice
  - ``ng-app`` should be in ``<body>``
  - The app should be the mother controller holding all submodules
+ - Place the Builtin Providers first, then ours.
+ - Prefix all our modules with 'fcs.'

 ````javascript

 ````